 And, it doesn’t mean you want to leave a liner which has been used hanging around in the commode, otherwise that will start to release odors just the same as if you aren’t using liners, so throw them out the minute that they have been used.

-The liners have chemical products which absorb some of the smells, but we are dealing with poop and urine here.
+The liners have chemical products which absorb some smells, but we are dealing with poop and urine here.

 If you want to know more about disposable liners I have an article all about them where I outline the brands, how to use them, who sells in bulk, how to make your own homemade ones, and more.
 You can read that here.